 With the holiday of Purim right around the corner, masks are a necessity for us!
 And with Mardi Gras coming out close to Purim this year, what better time than February to offers some color-in masks?

 But why go with boring, old typical masks?

-I created these as part of the Multicultural Kid Blogs Purim hop and started with one detailed design and one simpler one.
 I figured that coloring in masks is a perfect party idea.
 And since many families will throw parties with various ages represented, why not create masks for both?

 Then I got carried away…